-CPA Australia is committed to ensuring that any person who reports Reportable Conduct, acts as a witness or participates in any way with respect to a report of Reportable Conduct is not victimised or subjected to detrimental conduct.
+Victimisation of whistleblowers is an offence under the Corporations Act, and CPA Australia is committed to ensuring that any person who reports Reportable Conduct, acts as a witness or participates in any way with respect to a report of Reportable Conduct is not victimised or subjected to detrimental conduct.
 CPA Australia has various processes and procedures in place to protect employees from victimisation or detrimental conduct depending on the circumstances.
 These include observing and reviewing the conduct of other employees to ensure that no victimisation or detrimental conduct occurs.
 If a Whistleblower believes that victimisation or detrimental conduct has occurred, CPA Australia will consider allowing the Whistleblower to undertake leave or complete duties from a different location.
 Support services will also be made available to Whistleblowers (see section 9 of this Policy).

 CPA Australia will thoroughly investigate reports of victimisation or detrimental conduct.
-If proven, those who have victimised a person may be subject to management action (including disciplinary action or dismissal).
+If proven, those who have victimised a person may be subject to management action (including disciplinary action or dismissal) or legal proceedings brought by ASIC against the individual engaging in victimisation or detrimental conduct.